cc-archive/cc-cert-core/gov/social-cultural-gov2.md

-# Socio / Cultural Implementation
+# Socio / Cultural Implementation for Lawyers and Acquisitions (GOV2)

 The Commons and use of Creative Commons both involve social and cultural norms and practices.